devrajmuni143/Shield-Insurance-Analysis/README.md

 ## Key Takeaways

-- **Delhi NCR**: This region tops the charts with the most customers and highest revenue from November 2022 to April 2023.
+- **Delhi NCR**: This region tops the charts with the most customers (11007) and highest revenue (401.57M) from November 2022 to April 2023.
 - **Age Groups**:
-  - The **31-40** age group is the revenue leader.
+  - The **31-40** age group is the revenue leader With 342.90M.
-  - The **18-24** age group brings in the least revenue.
+  - The **18-24** age group brings in the least revenue 33.15M.
-  - Interestingly, the **65+** age group, despite having the fewest customers, ranks 3rd in revenue, with the highest average revenue per customer.
+  - Interestingly, the **65+** age group, despite having the fewest customers 1998, ranks 3rd in revenue, with the highest average revenue per customer.
-- **March 2023**: A standout month with the highest revenue and the most new customers.
+- **March 2023**: A standout month with the highest revenue 264M and the most new customers 7.08K.
 - **Online Sales**: A noticeable spike in online revenue starting in February 2023, which led to a dip in Offline-Direct sales.
 - **Popular Policies**:
   - **POL4321HEL**: The best-seller, especially popular among the 18-40 age group.